GAHT Prescribing

 Dosing and Mechanism of Action

 The time interval for maximal benefits varies throughout the transgender population, with an average of 18-24 months of therapy to achieve desired results.
-Initial changes such as chest development and nipple area tenderness may occur as early as 3-6 months after initiation of therapy.
+Initial changes such as chest development and nipple area tenderness may occur as early as 3-6 months after initiation of treatment.

 It is possible that an individual taking GAHT, even at maximal dosing, may not achieve their desired testosterone suppression; hence, surgical interventions may be considered.